Considering a Rabbit from Hot Cross Buns?

 Welcome — we’re glad you’re here.

-If you are considering adding a rabbit to your home, this page is here to help you understand how we work and what that process looks like.
-If you are still learning what daily care looks like, our Rabbit Care & Guidance page is a helpful place to start.
+If you are still learning what daily rabbit care looks like, our Rabbit Care & Guidance page is a helpful place to begin before moving forward.

 How We Raise & Place Our Rabbits

-Our rabbits are raised as indoor companions and are placed as family pets.
+Our rabbits are raised indoors as companions and are placed as family pets.
 We do not place rabbits for outdoor or hutch-only living.

-We believe rabbits do best when they are:
+We believe rabbits thrive best when they are:

 Babies & Adult Rabbits